 - Questions with the same directions as “True or False” or “Fill-in-the-blanks” can be grouped together.

-Adding relevant images within questions & answer options will make an online exam or test engaging for learners.
-You can directly upload an image from your local system, or you can search the web to add an image.
+Adding relevant images within questions and answer options will make an online exam or test engaging for learners.
+You can directly upload an image from your local system or search the web for free stock images.

-Not only does adding images to a test make it enjoyable, but it also helps the test takers in remembering the correct answer for a longer time.
+Adding images to a test not only magnifies learning experiences but also helps the test-takers remember the correct answer for a longer time.

-Before finalizing the questions and moving ahead, there’s one thing that you need to check which is the accuracy of questions.
-To make sure all the questions added in your test are apt & correct, check off the following points:
+Before finalizing the questions and moving ahead, you should always check the accuracy of the questions.
+To ensure all the questions added to your test are apt and correct, tick the following points off:

-✔ Make sure there is only one right answer, and all other answers are incorrect.
+✔ There’s only one right answer, and all other answers are incorrect.
 Leave no room for confusion.

 ✔ Arrange answer options in numerical, alphabetical, or sequential order.

-✔ Make sure that all answer choices are all grammatically consistent so that no learner might (correctly or incorrectly) assume that it cannot be the correct answer option.
+✔ All answer choices are grammatically or otherwise consistent so that no learner might (correctly or incorrectly) assume that it cannot be the correct answer option.

-Configure security the same way you’d do for a paper-based test to ensure that learners don’t cheat in online tests.
-For this, you can:
+Configure security in online tests just like you’d do for a paper-based test to ensure that learners don’t cheat.
+You can:

-Change the order of questions so that learners sitting next to each other would not have the same set of questions.
+Change the order of questions so that learners sitting next to each other would not have the same questions.

-For multiple choice questions, you can shuffle the answer option such that options (such as A, B, C, D in multiple choice questions) are not always in the same order when a question is presented.
-That way no one can take an answer key from another learner.
+For multiple-choice questions, you can shuffle the answer option so that the options, such as A, B, C, and D, are not always in the same order when a question is presented.
+That way, no one can take an answer key from another learner.

-You can either put a limit on the entire test or certain questions so that learners only have the time to finish a test and not enough time to look up answers on the internet or elsewhere.
+You can put a limit on the entire test or certain questions so that learners only have the time to finish a test and not enough time to look up answers on the internet or elsewhere.
 This will enable you to enforce fair practices for quiz takers and preserve the standards you’ve set for your assessments.

-Assign scores & grades to correct answers while creating questions in a test.
-These grades will be automatically assigned each time a learner attempts the correct answer.
+Assign scores and grades to correct answers while creating questions in a test.
+These grades will be automatically assigned each time a learner gives the correct answer.

 Provide learners with instant feedback (explanations) based on their answers.
 Providing instant feedback for each answer will help learners practice and attain mastery over a topic.

-This feedback will be displayed to the learners as soon as they complete answering a question.
+The feedback is displayed to learners as soon as they answer a question.

 You can add three types of instant feedback in a test: